Sand-a/sand-a/README.md

 **I'M SANDRINE**

 Welcome to my GitHub!
-I'm a **Front-End Developer** passionate about designing and building <br>interactive and responsive web experiences.
+I'm a **Front-End Developer** passionate about designing and building interactive and responsive web experiences.

 ### Tech Stack: